This is a sister article of Singing the Psalms with a Seven String Lyre

 The Liturgy of the Hours (a.k.a The Divine Office, a.k.a the Breviary) divide the Psalms into smaller sections for chanting.

-Some breviaries including the digital iBreviary have special navigation symbols to help identify the number of lines in these sections.
+Some breviaries including the digital iBreviary and Universalis have special navigation symbols to help identify the number of lines in these sections.

 Three line groupings are marked with a flex (a.k.a dagger) after the first line and the second line is marked with an asterisk.